MansoorMajeed/kubernetes-lab/services/frontend/README.md

 - **Error Tracking**: JavaScript exceptions and React errors
 - **User Sessions**: Journey tracking across the application

+> Note: So we take the metrics from the browser, and sends it to the Catalog API, which will eventually
+> be exposed at /metrics so prometheus can scrape it.
+Wild

 ### Integration with Prometheus
 ```typescript
 // Metrics automatically sent to backend every 30 seconds